+Milestone Procedure Public Notification Length of Public

+Date Comment

-Milestone Procedure Public Notification Length of Public Date Comment Amendment(s) Staff will bring MTP amendments to the Technical Committee and Policy Board for approval.
-Public comment opportunities will be available at both 6 days prior to Technical Committee meeting A minimum of 7 days, beginning on the date of the Technical Committee meeting and ending at the Policy Committee meeting committee meetings.
+Amendment(s) Staff will bring MTP 6 days prior to A minimum of 7 days,

+amendments to the Technical Committee beginning on the date

+Technical Committee meeting of the Technical

+and Policy Board for Committee meeting

+approval.
+Public and ending at the

+comment Policy Committee

+opportunities will be meeting

+available at both

+committee meetings.